16 year old Alan Clews buys his first bike, a Douglas 90 Plus flat-twin

 Alan purchased his very first bike, the Douglas 90 Plus flat-twin, back in 1950 for £21.
 He enjoyed riding on the road but his real motorcycling passion was only just getting going.
 Back then the village of Tottington didn't offer much in the way of entertainment, but one of the favourite past times of many was turning out to watch the motorcycle skills of Derek Brooks.
 Derek was a brilliant trials rider, and being only a few years older than Alan, it didn't take long for Clews to start having a go at those tricks on his Douglas.

 Alan marries local lass Gail & Starts a family

-Of course around his the start of his racing career, young Alan still had a life outside of work., and soon after meeting local lass Gail got married.
+Around the start of his racing career, young Alan still managed to have a life outside of work, and soon after meeting local lass Gail got married.
 He left his job with Steens and went to work with Gails family who ran newsagents around Bolton and a stall in Atherton's market.
 Together he and his new wife expanded the business and began a family.
 Raine was their first child, followed by Austin in 1964.